hotosm/osm-fieldwork/docs/user-manual.md

 as processing the data into a format suitable to edit with JOSM or QGIS.
 The FMTM backend is a FastAPI wrapped around this project.

+## Getting Started

+This project is available from PyPi.org, and can be installed like
+this:

+	pip install osm-fieldwork

+It contains multiple programs, each one that handles a specific part of the conversion process.
+Each program is a single class so it can be used as part of a FastAPI backend, but also runs standalone for debugging, and working offline.
+These are all terminal based, as the website frontend is the actual GUI.

+- json2osm
+	- Convert JSON from Central to OSM XML
+- csv2osm
+	- Convert CSV from Central to OSM XML
+- odk2csv
+	- Convert the ODK Instance to CSV
+- odk2geojson
+	- Convert the ODK Instance to GeoJson
+- odk_merge
+	- Conflate POIs from Collect with existing OSM data
+- odk_client
+	- Remotely control an ODK Central server

+You can also to run the terminal based programs from the source tree, which can be gotten from here:

+	git clone git@github.com:hotosm/osm-fieldwork.git

 ## Processing Submissions

 This section will focus on converting the JSON format, but the process